chulhongsung/chulhongsung/README.md

 </a>

 ### PhD Student
-- Statistics at University of Seoul
+- Department of Statistics at University of Seoul

 ### Research Interests
 - Portfolio optimization